jlink/property-based-testing-in-kotlin/docs/README.md

 Provider functions are just the simplest way of adding generators to a domain.
 A domain can also have full-fledged arbitrary providers and arbitrary configurators.
-Look at [Domain and Domain Contexts](https://jqwik.net/docs/current/user-guide.html#domain-and-domain-context) in jqwik's user guide for the full functionality available.
+Look at [Domain and Domain Contexts](https://jqwik.net/docs/current/user-guide.html#domain-and-domain-context) in jqwik's user guide to learn about the full functionality of domain contexts and `DomainContextBase`.

 ### Registering Generators for Global Use